spokestack/spokestack.io/content/blog/announcing-the-export-to-independence-contest/index.md

 - All teams that submit a final app will receive a Spokestack t-shirt for up to 3 team members
 - Every person who enters and creates an account will receive a Spokestack Smiley Facemask

-### Dates
+### Dates - Extended!

 - Contest officially starts Monday, June 15th
-- Submissions must be submitted by Wednesday, July 15th
+- Submissions must be submitted by Tuesday, September 15th
-- Winners will be announced Saturday, August 1st
+- Winners will be announced Thursday, October 1st

 ### Requirements